This article is part of the Why Couples Fight Series

 It is particularly effective when a wife says to her husband; “Look, I know this problem isn’t all your fault.
 I have a role in this problem too.”

 Our old friends, empathy, understanding, openness, and self-disclosure are the key components of authentic repair attempts.

 Capacity to repair is another matter.
 There are two factors related to capacity.

+Research tells us that loving caregivers in childhood improve our innate capacity to repair early and often.
 The other factor is how well you have been treated in your marriage.
-The higher your abiding fondness and admiration for your partner, the easier it will be for you to repair.
+The more often fondness and admiration is expressed by your partner, the easier it will be for you to repair.

-But science-based couple’s therapy can help soothe these old childhood wounds and teach couples how to achieve love at first fight and begin to effectively repair and self-regulate despite a learned tendency to do otherwise.
+But science-based couple’s therapy can help soothe these old childhood wounds.
+We teach couples how to effectively repair and self-regulate despite a learned tendency to do otherwise.